Undline/UndChain/readme.md

 ### Scaling and Security

-UndChain should move very quickly since we use so few validators in order to issue work on the chain, however there is a problem with network delay due to physical size so the use of parallel networks is to be used.
+Modulr should move very quickly since we use so few validators in order to issue work on the chain, however there is a problem with network delay due to physical size so the use of parallel networks is to be used.
 The idea is that a parallel network operates in the same manner as each other with the exception being their user base.
 The user declares which network they wish to be apart of and with that they are provided a list of the validators that are responsible in that region to interact with.
 This doesn't mean that you are stuck on that network permanently though.
 You can initiate a transfer at anytime and your assets will travel with you.
 Again the reason for the parallel networks is to increase QoS by making content more local to that specific space, this includes the ledger.
 Much like how tokens are dispersed across co-chains they are also dispersed the same way with networks.
 Token allotment is decided by network 1 and is based on activity.

 ##### How do you create a new network?
 You don't :)